rjorton/OrtonLinks/README.md

-# web
+# OrtonLinks
-University of Glasgow useful web links
+Some useful web links to various University of Glasgow resources etc